inno-se/the-guide/README.md

 ## Milestones

-Milestones are specific, key points within a project that mark progress and completion of significant phases or tasks[^2].
+Milestones are specific, key points within a project that mark progress and completion of significant phases or tasks[^Milestones].

-Milestones are not sprints [^3].
+Milestones are not sprints [^MilestonesVsSprints].

 We defined two [milestones](https://github.com/inno-swp-2025/we-have-tiktok-at-home/milestones) and provided their goals in descriptions.